albingroen/quick.nvim/README.md

 ## What is this?

-This is my configuration for Neovim.
+This is a configuration for Neovim.
 It's mostly written in Lua, and uses modern plugins like Treesitter, Telescope, and Lualine.
 It does however not implement the native Neovim LSP, since I don't think it's good enough yet for Svelte development.
 It's very fast, good looking, and has a lot of nice